E (New York City Subway service): Creation and extensions

 In 1953, the platforms were lengthened at 75th Avenue, Sutphin Boulevard, Spring Street, Canal Street, Ralph Avenue, and Broadway–East New York to 660 feet to allow E and F trains to run eleven-car trains.
 The E and F began running eleven-car trains during rush hours on September 8, 1953.
 The extra train car increased the total carrying capacity by 4,000 passengers.
 The lengthening project cost $400,000.
+11-car E trains left 179th Street between 7:43 an 8:19 a.m. and arrived there between 5:32 and 6:08 p.m..
+Ten 11-car trains operated on each of the E and F trains.
+The E trains were laid up after terminating at Euclid Avenue in the AM rush.

 On October 30, 1954, the E service was modified as part of a series of service changes made following the completion of the Culver Ramp, which made it possible for IND service on the Culver Line to run to Coney Island.
 Non-rush hour E service was rerouted from Broadway–Lafayette Street to Hudson Terminal, and E trains began running express in Manhattan during rush hours, when they headed to Brooklyn.
 In 1955, late night trains were cut back from five-car trains to three-car trains, and midday and evening trains were lengthened from six-car trains to eight-car trains.
 A year later, late night trains were lengthened to operate with four-car trains instead of three-car trains.